NyanOnline/DRO-Client-Fork/README.md

 Make the additive text function a UI element a check box of sorts a tiny check box, so people dont have to type <a> everytime they want to use additive, its one tiny check box then all messages are treated as additive.
 A clean option just like how AO2 client does it.
 This basically allows you to use additive without constantly typing <a> everytime like a checkbox.

+You can now set custom asset/base paths.

+Changed the reload button to "change theme" to be more clear and user friendly.

 Not a replacement for DRO client, just a fork intended to clean-up some legacy crust and fix some issues.

 ## Qt